 Unable to Attend Hearing

 If the resident is unable to attend the scheduled resident conduct hearing, he/she will be expected to communicate the scheduling conflict to the resident conduct officer prior to the date of the hearing.
-The resident has only one opportunity to reschedule their resident conduct hearing.
 An unexcused absence from a resident conduct hearing may result in a resolution being made without input from the resident.
 The resolution may include the resident being found responsible and receiving a resident conduct sanction.
 If a resident does not appear for his or her hearing and the case is resolved in their absence, that is not grounds for an appeal.

 Resident conduct cases will be resolved as quickly as investigative inquiries will allow.
 Some resident conduct cases may result in the resident being found not responsible for the violation of policy.
 In these cases, no further conduct action will be taken, however, appropriate referrals to other university resources may be provided.
 Other resident conduct cases may result in the resident being found responsible for the violation of policy.